Know Your Rights When Pulled Over By The Police

 Do I have to answer any questions?

 No. You have the right to remain completely silent.
 However, use this right with caution.
 If the officer wants to talk to you about your brake lights being out, he or she is most likely concerned about safety and will happily leave you with some advice.
 Is it worth refusing to speak in this scenario?
-But by law, no, you dont need to answer any questions.
-Although not clearing up a simple matter may lead to arrest.
+But by law, you don't need to answer any questions.
+However, not clearing up a simple matter may lead to arrest.

-Can I record what is said if Im pulled over?
+Can I record what is said if I'm pulled over?

 Yes.
 There is no law to stop you from doing so.
-However, as a matter of courtesy you should inform the police officer that you are recording.
+However, as a matter of courtesy, you should inform the police officer that you are recording.
 Also, be careful about what device you use.
-You may think youre being smart whipping out your iPhone to record the conversation, but if your engine is still running, youve committed an offence by handling a phone while in control of a motor vehicle.
-Digital voice recorders or even an iPod Touch, are fine, provided they arent hampering your ability to control the vehicle at any point.
+You may think you're being smart by whipping out your iPhone to record the conversation, but if your engine is still running, you've committed an offence by handling a phone while in control of a motor vehicle. digital voice recorders, or even an iPod Touch, are fine, provided they aren't hampering your ability to control the vehicle at any point.

 What about taking photographs?

-That depends and it can be complicated.
-A police officer may ask you to stop taking photographs, but can only legally prevent you under certain circumstances.
-For example, if by taking photographs you obstruct the course of justice, such as by getting in the way of a police officer investigating an incident, they can arrest you if you refuse to stop.
+That depends, and it can be complicated.
+A police officer may ask you to stop taking photographs but can only legally prevent you under certain circumstances.
+For example, if you obstruct the course of justice by taking photographs, such as by getting in the way of a police officer investigating an incident, they can arrest you if you refuse to stop.
 Other more complex scenarios may lead to you having your phone seized.
-For example, imagine you take a photograph of the police officer inspecting your tyres and without you knowing, the officer spots that one of your tyres is bald.
+For example, imagine you take a photograph of the police officer inspecting your tyres, and without you knowing, the officer spots that one of your tyres is bald.